caiusb/website/src/pages/blog/2025-12-30-self-hosted-postgres/index.md

 ...
 ```

-So we should have all the pieces needed to run a restore.
+So we should have all the pieces needed to perform a PITR.
+We'll tacke this in the next section.

 ## Restoring